Triston Casas Preview, Player Props: Red Sox vs. Nationals

 - The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals surrender the most home runs in baseball (177 total, 1.5 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (178 total, 1.5 per game).

-- His last appearance was on Wednesday against the Philadelphia Phillies, when the lefty threw five innings, surrendering six earned runs while giving up seven hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he threw five innings, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.